kluctl/www-kluctl.io/content/en/docs/reference/commands/helm-update.md

 Misc arguments:
   Command specific arguments.

+      --commit                             Create a git commit for every updated chart --insecure-skip-tls-verify strings   Controls skipping of TLS verification.
+Must be in the form --insecure-skip-tls-verify=<credentialsId>, where <credentialsId> must
+                                           match the id specified in the helm-chart.yaml.
+      --key-file strings                   Specify client certificate to use for Helm Repository authentication.
+                                           Must be in the form --key-file=<credentialsId>:<path>, where
+                                           <credentialsId> must match the id specified in the helm-chart.yaml.
+      --password strings                   Specify password to use for Helm Repository authentication.
+Must be in the form --password=<credentialsId>:<password>, where <credentialsId>
+                                           must match the id specified in the helm-chart.yaml.
-      --commit    Create a git commit for every updated chart --upgrade   Write new versions into helm-chart.yml and perform helm-pull afterwards
+      --upgrade                            Write new versions into helm-chart.yaml and perform helm-pull afterwards --username strings                   Specify username to use for Helm Repository authentication.
+Must be in the form --username=<credentialsId>:<username>, where <credentialsId>
+                                           must match the id specified in the helm-chart.yaml.

 ```
 <!-- END SECTION -->